Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   This will allow you to use the various functions and methods provided by the Pandas library in your project.

+### Source Control and versioning

+For source control and versioning, GitHub was utilized to manage the codebase for the project.
+GitHub was chosen because of prior experience using it during other studies, and it provided a reliable platform for version control and collaboration with the supervisor.
+It allows for easy upkeep and to keep track of changes made during each week and easily roll back to previous versions if needed.

+Additionally, the supervisor was added as a collaborator on the repository, allowing him to view the progress and provide feedback on the code and documents.
+This facilitated effective communication and ensured that the project was aligned with the objectives.

+One significant advantage of using GitHub was that it provided a safe and secure backup of the code.
+In the event of file corruption, it would be possible to pull down the last push request and continue the work without losing progress.

+## To install and run the project.

 ## How Object Recognition works in Perfect Parking clients

 The Perfect Parking Server receives parking status data from client